MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/test-signing.md

 2. Create a driver package folder and copy the driver files, maintaining any sub directories needed, for example C:\\DriverTestPackage.
 3. Create an inf file for the driver package.
-Make sure that the date on the inf file is not prior to 08/21/2006 for Vista and similarly later dates for Windows 8.0, Windows 8.1, Windows 7.0 and Windows 7.1.
-It is advisable that you test the inf file using the chkinf.bat tool from WDK on the inf file so that no error is reported.
-If it is a printer driver, then test the inf file with the tool chkinf.bat and INFGate.exe from WDK.
+Test the inf file using the [InfVerif](../devtest/infverif.md) tool from WDK on the inf file so that no error is reported.
 4.  *Excerpt from* [Creating Test Certificates](creating-test-certificates.md):

     The following command-line example uses MakeCert to complete the following tasks: